quantargo/react-layout/readme.md

 React Layout focuses on providing simple layout *primitives* which make it possible to build all kinds of layouts, without writing much JS or CSS (or at all).
 This way you rarely have to manually write CSS Flex rules or fiddle with margin or @media breakpoints.

-**Layout components “manage” the layout and spacing for their direct children.**
+**Layout components manage the layout and spacing for their direct children.**

----

 ## Install

 `npm install @quantargo/react-layout`

----

 ## Usage